pandeytapan/petofy-chatbot/Consultant/Consultant.md

   {
     "**Prompt:**": "How do I choose the best vet for my pet dog?"
     "**Response:**": "To choose the best vet for your pet, I recommend visiting Petofy's consultation page.
-Look for highly-rated vets who specialize in your pet's specific needs."
+Look for highly-rated vets who specialize in your pet's specific needs." (any links here)
   },
   {
     "**Prompt:**": "Provide me the best vet near my location"